Restore An Old Go Kart

 Scrub Brakes

-Scrub brakes were fitted to many vintage go karts, including this Bird Engineering kart.
-Pressing down on the left foot-pedal activates a long rod, which activates the rear cross-rod, which has two pucks of U-shaped metal pivoting on a bolt in front of the rear tires.
+Many 50's and 60's go-karts were fitted with scrub brakes.
+Pressing down on the left foot-pedal activates a long rod, which activates a rear cross-rod, which has two U-shaped metal pucks pivoting on a bolt in front of the rear tires.

 go kart with scrub brakes